simocosimo/computational-intelligence/lab3/README.md

 But this is so slow that if I do it I might miss Christmas.

 I think there is also no way to prune the game tree because the evaluation should be done with different chromosomes each time, so no way to skip some already-done computation, since there will be none (correct me if I'm wrong, though).
 I made an attempt to code this, I correctly built the game tree and evaluated the first rule.
-No luck on the other ones, since I should do multiple
+No luck on the other ones, since I should do multiple tree readings (takes a lot of time for big configurations).

 So my fitness works this way: 50 games against `pure_random`.
 The fitness value is the loss rate, so I need to minimize that.

 ### Genetic strategies
-I defined 2 crossover functions (single and double point), but the single point one seems to be the best.
+I defined 2 crossover functions (single and double point), but the single point one seems to perform better.

 Binary tournament selects two candidates, with a starting probability of 0.8, they are crossovered.
 They generate an offspring of size 2.
 This 2 new individual have an opportunity to be mutated twice, instantly.
 If they are not crossovered, they are mutated, twice.